kcroker/dpsprep/README.md

 Consult the [man file](./dpsprep.1.ronn) for details.

-To run the script via the [`poetry`](https://python-poetry.org/) virtual environment, we need:

-    poetry run python -m dpsprep input.djvu
+See the next section for different ways to run the program.

 ## Installation

 The easiest way to obtain this package is to clone the repository.

 The tool depends on several Python libraries, which can easily be installed via `poetry`.
-There is a hard dependency on `djvulibre` (via `python-djvulibre`) and optional dependencies on `libtiff` and `libjpeg` for good bitonal and multitotal compression, correspondingly.
+There is a hard dependency on `djvulibre` (via `python-djvulibre`) and optional dependencies on `libtiff` and `libjpeg` for good bitonal and multitotal (RGB or grayscale) compression, correspondingly.

-Once inside the repository, the environment for the program can be set up as follows:
+Once inside the cloned repository, the environment for the program can be set up as follows:

     poetry env use <executable or version>
     poetry install